Hybrid Learning Model, 2020-21

 A hybrid learning model includes a combination of face-to-face instruction and virtual learning.

 Stages 3 and 4 of the division's 2020-21 Stages of Returning provide varying degrees of hybrid learning.
 In either stage, families may elect for their child to participate in a fully virtual learning model.

-In order to adhere to social distancing guidelines, Albemarle County Public Schools (ACPS) has developed a learning approach that combines in-person and virtual learning—a hybrid learning model.
-The school division has drafted scheduling scenarios for returning to school that include in-person attendance, with social distancing as a key feature.
+In order to adhere to social distancing guidelines, Albemarle County Public Schools (ACPS) has developed a learning approach that combines face-to-face and virtual learning—a hybrid learning model.
+The school division has drafted scheduling scenarios for returning to school that include in-person attendance, with social distancing as a key feature:

-ACPS is able to offer in-person instruction to all elementary students Monday through Thursday.
+In Stage 4, ACPS is able to offer face-to-face instruction to all elementary students Monday through Thursday.
 Students will be spaced out across the building in small groups of 8-15 students, depending on the size of the space they occupy.
 If a large space is used for the class (art room, music room, cafeteria, etc.), it may be possible to keep the entire class (20-22 students) together as one group while maintaining social distancing guidelines.